 DOT HazMat Employee Training

 This is the certification required for shipping or transporting hazmat within the US.
 Our DOT Hazmat courses meet the requirements for general awareness, function-specific, safety, security awareness and in-depth security training as prescribed in Title 49 CFR, Part 172, Subpart H. While the DOT does not have a requirement for the number of hours, this course takes 4 hours to complete.

 - A person who prepares hazardous material(s) for transportation, including the shipping/receiving department where chemicals are used, stored, or processed

 - A person involved in the transportation of a hazardous material, such as a truck driver

 - A person who labels or marks packages that are being transported, or signs the shipping papers for packages of hazardous materials to be transported.

-If you are going to be shipping hazmat internationally then you will also need some additional training.
-This training is the IATA Dangerous Goods Training and will certify you to ship internationally by air via FedEx, UPS, Etc. If you are going to be shipping hazmat both domestically and internationally by air then you will need both the DOT 49 CFR Training and the IATA Dangerous Goods Training.
-We offer this as either hands on, by webinar, or as an online course.
+If you are going to be shipping hazmat internationally by air then you will also need some additional training.
+This training is the IATA Dangerous Goods Training and will certify you to ship internationally by air via FedEx, UPS, Etc. If you are going to be shipping hazmat both domestically and internationally by air then you will need both the DOT 49 CFR Training and the IATA Dangerous Goods Combined Training.
+We offer these as either hands on training, by webinar, or as an online course.
 Check out our course catalog for more information on the DOT Hazard Materials Course and the IATA DGR Training.